ukaea/PyVMCON/docs/source/vmcon.rst

 Once the line search exits, we have found our optimal value and :math:`\alpha_j = \alpha`.

-Finally, on each iteration of the line search, we revise :math:`\alpha` using a quadratic approximation:
+On each iteration of the line search, we revise :math:`\alpha` using a quadratic approximation:

 .. math::
     \alpha = min\left(0.1\alpha, \frac{-\alpha^2}{\phi(\alpha) - \phi(0) - \alpha(\phi(1) - \phi(0))}\right)